-In my previous articles, I’ve shared how you can create a writing life in your sixties and beyond.
+In my previous articles, I’ve shared how you can create a writing life in your 60s and beyond.
 My intention now is to inspire you by providing some starting points for deciding what to write.

 Are you wondering how to begin?
 Are you asking yourself if you even have anything interesting to say?
 I want to model for you how something ordinary can become inspiration for your creative writing.